-A. A. Advertising and promotional material defined.
+- A. Advertising and promotional material defined.
 Sourcing of "direct mail" under Section 313 is limited to retail sales that include both the printing and delivery or mailing of advertising and promotional material.
-Section 313.D of the Agreement defines "advertising and promotional direct mail" as printed material that meets the definition of "direct mail," contained within the definition of "delivery charges" in Appendix C. Part I of the Agreement, the primary purpose of which is intended to attract public attention to a product, person, business or organization, or to attempt to sell, popularize or secure financial support for a product, person, business or organization.
+Section 313.D of the Agreement defines "advertising and promotional direct mail" as printed material that meets the definition of "direct mail," contained within the definition of "delivery charges" in Appendix C, Part I of the Agreement, the primary purpose of which is to attract public attention to a product, person, business or organization, or to attempt to sell, popularize or secure financial support for a product, person, business or organization.
 As used herein, the word "product" means tangible personal property, a digital good or a service.
-"Advertising and promotional direct mail" does not include items the following types of direct mail:

-1) transactional direct mail that contains personal information specific to the addressee including, but not limited to invoices, such as account statements, invoices, privacy notices, stockholder reports, or payroll advices.

-- bills, statements of account, payroll advices; - 2) any legally required mailings including, but not limited to privacy notices, tax reports and stockholder reports; and - 3) other non-promotional direct mail delivered to existing or former shareholders, customers, employees or agents including, but not limited to newsletters and informational pieces.
+"Advertising and promotional direct mail" does not include any direct mail that is not advertising and promotional in nature containing any of the following types of direct mail: - 1) transactional direct mail that contains personal information specific to the addressee including, but not limited to invoices, bills, statements of account, payroll advices; - 2) direct mailing of any legally required mailings matter including, but not limited to privacy notices, tax reports and stockholder reports; and - 3) other non-promotional direct mail delivered to existing or former shareholders, customers, employees or agents including, but not limited to newsletters and informational pieces.